nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ![UART connection](images/solderHeaders_800.jpg)

-Usually, the below connections are made between the cable wires and the C.H.I.P.
-Pro, but make sure to check the manufacturer's product description for the correct mapping.
+The below connections work for the cable linked to in the above material list.
+Make sure to check the manufacturer's product description for the correct pinout for whatever cable you are using.

 * black -  GND
 * green - RX